Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory: A Case for PiM-based Timing Attacks

-\head{Impact of LLC Associativity on Communication Throughput} {Figure~\ref{fig:throughput-ways} shows the communication throughput of \emph{baseline} and \emph{direct memory access} attacks.
-The x-axis shows the increasing number of LLC ways (from 2 to 128) while the total LLC size is fixed at 16 MB (modern processors typically employ 8 cores and a 2MB LLC slice per core).
-Increasing the number of LLC ways increases the number of memory requests required to evict a cache line from the cache.
-To better understand this effect, Figure~\ref{fig:latency-ways} shows the latency of a cache line eviction across increasing numbers of LLC ways.
-We observe that the baseline attack's communication throughput decreases significantly with increasing number of LLC ways due to the increased cache eviction latency.}
+{\figref{fig:throughput-ways} shows the impact of LLC associativity on (i) the communication throughput of \emph{baseline} and \emph{direct memory access} attacks \nbcr{1}{on the primary y-axis \nbcr{2}{(left)}} and (ii) the eviction latency of a cache line \nbcr{1}{on the secondary y-axis} \nbcr{2}{(right)}.
+The x-axis shows the increasing number of LLC ways (from 2 to 128) \nbcr{1}{with a fixed total LLC size (e.g., 16 MB).} We observe that \nbcr{1}{as the number of LLC ways increases, the number of memory requests required to evict a cache line increases, \nbcr{2}{greatly reducing} the baseline attack's communication throughput.}

-{We conclude that attacks that communicate with main memory through caches are greatly limited in throughput due to expensive cache lookup and eviction latencies, which worsen with increasing size and associativity.
-However, a covert channel based on direct memory access can achieve high throughput independent from cache configurations as it does not require bypassing the cache hierarchy.}
+\nbcr{1}{Based on these two experiments,} we conclude that attacks that communicate with main memory through caches are greatly limited in throughput due to expensive cache access and eviction latencies, which worsen with increasing size and associativity. \nbcr{3}{In contrast}, a covert channel based on direct memory access can achieve high throughput \nbcr{2}{independently} of \nbcr{2}{the} cache configuration, as it does \textit{not} require bypassing the cache hierarchy.

-{Adoption of PiM solutions can fundamentally enable high-throughput timing attacks through main memory by providing direct access to the main memory to user space applications.
-Therefore, it is crucial to carefully consider the security implications of PiM architectures and to develop robust security measures to protect against potential attacks. } \textbf{Our goal} is to develop a \nba{set of} high-throughput \atb{and hard-to-mitigate} timing \nba{side and covert-channel attacks} \atb{in} PiM \atb{architectures}. \nb{We expect and hope that \X{} will bring attention to security issues in emerging PiM architectures and result in security awareness in PiM architecture designs.}